 They also built a chapel and other buildings in the second part of the 14th century.
 When King Sigismund was defeated by the Ottomans in the Battle of Nicopolis in 1396, Lackfi rebelled against him.
 However, Lord Lackfi was snared by a trap in 1397 and was killed by Lords Garai and Cillei.
 And Tata once again came to be under the king’s rule.

-Tata became an agricultural city during King Sigismund’s reign (1387-1437).
+Tata became a market town during King Zsigmond / Sigismund’s reign (1387-1437).
 Sigismund was the one who turned the castle into a real royal palace following the design of the Castle of Diósgyőr which boasts the largest knightly hall in Central Europe.